St Paul's Cathedral: Minor canons and priest vicar

-Director of Music
+Director of music

-The Director of Music is Andrew Carwood.
-Carwood was appointed to succeed Malcolm Archer as Director of Music, taking up the post in September 2007.
+The director of music is Andrew Carwood.
+Carwood was appointed to succeed Malcolm Archer, taking up the post in September 2007.
 He is the first non-organist to hold the post since the 12th century.

 Organs

 An organ was commissioned from Bernard Smith in 1694.

-In 1862 the organ from the Panopticon of Science and Art (the Panopticon Organ) was installed in a gallery over the south transept door.
+In 1862, the organ from the Panopticon of Science and Art (the Panopticon Organ) was installed in a gallery over the south transept door.
 The Grand Organ was completed in 1872, and the Panopticon Organ moved to the Victoria Rooms in Clifton in 1873.

-The Grand Organ is the fifth-largest in Great Britain, in terms of number of pipes (7,256), with 5 manuals, 136 ranks of pipes and 137 stops, principally enclosed in an impressive case designed in Wren's workshop and decorated by Grinling Gibbons.
+The Grand Organ is the fifth-largest in Great Britain, in terms of number of pipes (7,256), with 5 manuals, 136 ranks of pipes and 137 stops, principally enclosed in a case designed in Wren's workshop and decorated by Grinling Gibbons.
 Details of the organ can be found online at the National Pipe Organ Register.